Moira & Darren

 ‘Is that taxi for me?’ she typed.

 It shouldn’t surprise her.
-In the three days they’d been texting, one thing she’d learnt was he was forceful.
+In the three days they’d been texting, she’d learned he was forceful when he wanted to be.

 ‘It’ll take you to the airport.
 Your tickets are booked for Paris.’